wellingtonn96/wellingtonn96/README.md

 ### Welcome to my page!
 <p>

-I'm Wellington, Full Stack developer, fascinated by programming.
-I'm currently focused on technologies like Node JS, React and React.
+I'm Wellington, Full Stack developer, fascinated by programming focused on technologies like Node JS, React and React.
 I believe that that if you love what you do you will never need to work in life. ...
 This is a phrase attributed to Steve Jobs
 </p>